Who doesn’t love the freedom and joy that running brings to their life?

 But why not just go all out from the beginning?

 Well, picture this: if you were to start with heavy weights right away, it would be like trying to run a marathon without training.
-Your muscles wouldn’t have enough time to adapt and recover, and that could lead to avoidable injuries.
+Your muscles wouldn’t have enough time to adapt and recover, which could easily lead to avoidable injuries.

-This approach not only reduces the risk of injury but also improves your form and technique.
-So, my advice to you is to be patient and embrace gradual progression in your strength training journey.
+This approach of gradually increasing training load not only creates a lower risk of injury but also improves your form and technique.
+Hence, my advice is to be patient and embrace gradual progression in your strength training journey.

-When we use resistance training to increase the strength and endurance of key running muscles, like the quadriceps, hamstrings, glutes, and calves, it allows them to better absorb impact forces and reduce strain on joints.
+When we use resistance training to increase the strength and endurance of key running muscle groups, like the quadriceps, hamstrings, glutes, and calves, it allows them to better absorb impact forces and reduce strain on joints.

-Additionally, strength training corrects muscle imbalances that running may cause, promoting overall muscle balance and stability.
+Additionally, strength training corrects muscle imbalances that endurance running may cause, promoting overall muscle balance and stability.

 Moreover, it stimulates the adaptation and strengthening of tendons and ligaments, safeguarding against overuse injuries like tendonitis.